EnjelAshe/Quiet-RainVN/readme.md

 # Quiet Rain

-Final game project submitted for school.
+Final game project for submission.

 ## How to Download & Play
 1. Go to the **Releases** section of this repository